+COURSE DESCRIPTIONS (CSC)

-Course Descriptions (CSC) 107.
-EXPLORATIONS IN AGENT-BASED MODELING4 This course explores how computers can be used to model complex phenomenon in the world through the simple behavior of agents and their interactions over time.
+107. EXPLORATIONS IN AGENT-BASED MODELING4

+This course explores how computers can be used to model complex phenomenon in the world through the simple behavior of agents and their interactions over time.
 Labs examine the mathematical properties that emerge from these agent interactions.
 Topics are drawn from a wide array of fields, including biology, ecology, sociology, economics, political science, mathematics, physics, and geology.
 (Students may not earn credit in CSC 107 after earning credit for CSC 207.)
 Spring of even years.
+SYMBOLIC REASONING EXPLORATION

+207. INTRODUCTION TO COMPUTER SCIENCE......4

-SYMBOLIC REASONING EXPLORATIONS Prerequisite: CSC 107 or MATH 104 or higher, or permission of instructor.
+Prerequisite: CSC 107 or MATH 104 or higher, or permission of instructor.
 This course covers the principles of problem solving, programming and algorithm development through an interdisciplinary approach.
-Topics include mathematical functions, string manipulation, logic and control structures, file input/output, elementary data structures, and object-oriented programming, Fall.
-SYMBOLIC REASONING EXPLORATIONS Prerequisite: CSC 207.
+Topics include mathematical functions, string manipulation, logic and control structures, file input/output, elementary data structures, and object-oriented programming.
+Fall.
+SYMBOLIC REASONING EXPLORATION

+234. DATA STRUCTURES AND ALGORITHMS4

+Prerequisite: CSC 207.
 This course studies different structures for storing and processing data implemented through object-oriented programming.
 These structures include stacks, queues, linked lists, graphs and trees.
 Also studied are techniques and algorithms for sorting, searching and simulation.
 Spring.

+277. BIOINFORMATICS4

 Prerequisite: CSC 207.
 This course explores computational methods for analyzing and understanding the large quantities of information now available in the growing fields of genomics, proteomics and systems biology.
 It complements practical experience of current bioinformatics systems with a deep understanding of their algorithmic underpinnings.
 Topics include aligning pairwise and multiple sequences, constructing phylogenies, searching strings, modeling motifs, clustering microarray data, inferring regulatory networks, and modeling biological systems.
 Spring of odd years.

-310. DATABASE MANAGEMENT4 Prerequisite: CSC 234.
+310. DATABASE MANAGEMENT4

+Prerequisite: CSC 234.
 Real examples of database applications give students an opportunity to experience the entire database life cycle.
 Topics include the context, analysis, logical and physical design, and the implementation of a database management system.
 A database project will be required.
 This course satisfies the Community component of Trek.
 Every third year in the fall, starting 2012.

+395,396.
+SELECTED TOPICS4

 A study of an area of computer science not normally covered in the regular computer science courses.
 On demand.

-Prerequisite: CSC 207.
-Credit is given for on-the-job training in certain vocational areas of computer science.
-This course satisfies the Career component of Trek.
-On demand.
-Prerequisite: CSC 234.
+400. INTERNSHIP IN COMPUTER SCIENCE -4 Prerequisite: CSC 234.
 This course provides an introduction to artificial intelligence, with a particular focus on the empirical approach: how can we have a computer act rationally?
 Topics include both local and global search techniques for problem solving, game theory, automated logical reasoning, statistical machine learning, and complex adaptive systems.
 An in-depth research project will be required.
-Every third year in the fall, starting 2013.
-450. CRYPTOLOGY AND SECURITY......4 Prerequisite: CSC 234.
-This course investigates both classical and modern methods for information security.
-Topics include classical alphabetic encryption and decryption techniques, RSA, private and public key encryption, visual cryptography, and data privacy.
-An in-depth research project will be required.
-Every third year in the fall, starting 2014.

-491-496.
-INDEPENDENT STUDIES IN COMPUTER SCIENCE(Open to advanced students in Computer Science with departmental approval).
+Every third year in the fall.
+4 450.
+CRYPTOLOGY AND SECURITY) 491-496.
+INDEPENDENT STUDIES IN COMPUTER SCIENCE.
+(Open to advanced students in Computer Science with departmental approval).
 One hour conference per week.
 Library and research work pertinent to the area of study selected.
 A presentation of the work is required.
 On demand.